 LGBTQ RESOURCES - YOUTH AFFAIRS RESOURCE GUIDE

-Big Brothers Big Sistes of Metro Atlanta
+Big Brothers Big Sisters of Metro Atlanta

 Covenant House Georgia (CHGA) provides emergency shelter and more for young people facing homelessness and human trafficking.
 They welcome with unconditional love all youth ages 18-24.
-Their doors are always open and our services free of charge.
+Their doors are always open and their services are free of charge.
 CHGA respond to youths’ immediate needs and provide the support they require to reach their potential and their goal of independence.

-CHRIS 180 helps children, young adults, and families through mental health counseling at the CHRIS Counseling Center, group homes for abused and neglected children in foster care, adoption services, a Drop-In Center for homeless young adults, and a supportive housing program for single and parenting youth, ages 17-24, who are homeless or have aged out of the foster care system, and in home programs that strengthen families.
+CHRIS 180 helps children, young adults, and families through mental health counseling at the CHRIS Counseling Center, group homes for abused and neglected children in foster care, adoption services, a Drop-In Center for homeless young adults, and a supportive housing program for single and parenting youth, (ages 17-24), who are homeless or have aged out of the foster care system and in home programs that strengthen families.

 Just Us is a youth empowerment program that meets weekly for high school students who identify somewhere on the LGBTQ+ spectrum.

 Lost-n-Found Youth is an Atlanta-based nonprofit that exists to end homelessness for Lesbian, Gay, Bisexual, Transgender, Queer (LGBTQ+) and all sexual minority youth.